-The Remington model 722 would introduce the varmint version and added a fancier version called the 722B model.
-The 722 varmint version would be in the new 222 Remington cartridge that Remington had just introduced.
+The Remington model 722 would be available in the new 244 Remington cartridge and would also add the 308 Winchester cartridge.
+They were also available in a fancier version called the 722B model.
+The 722 varmint version was still available in the new 222 Remington cartridge that Remington had just introduced 2 years ago.
 This was a great combination and extremely accurate rifle.
 One of my favorite rifles to shoot.

 Finding the standard 722 in excellent condition can be hard because of them being popular and heavily used.
 The 722B model had a fancier stock and checkering with sling swivels attached.
 These are a little harder to find but are certainly more desirable.
 A great find when available.
 Classic arms at its best.

 The Remington model 40X would be a brand new rifle from the ground up.
 Considered a great target rifle and it became extremely popular with target shooters.
 This is another firearm that has to be an excellent condition for any collector value.
 But they are extremely sought after by bench shooters looking for a quality used 22 target rifles.

 Remington arms company would bring more new firearms and versions of any gun manufacturers in 1955.
 They certainly were great innovators of the firearms companies of that time.

 The Winchester firearms company would manufacture one of the best rifles of the golden age of classic firearms(IMHO).
 This would be considered a truly new concept in the firearms world.
 A totally new concept in lever action firearms.
 It would bring the lever action rifle of that period into the modern cartridge world.
 This would of course be the Winchester model 88.